ymolists/website/gitpod/docs/self-hosted/latest/installation/on-amazon-eks.md

 # Install Gitpod Self-Hosted on Amazon Elastic Kubernetes Service (EKS)

+> ⚠️ **Deprecated Contents**
+>
+> This guide uses the Helm installation method, which is now deprecated.
+We will update it soon.

 Installation instructions for Gitpod Self-Hosted on Amazon EKS are currently located in the [gitpod-io/gitpod-eks-guide](https://github.com/gitpod-io/gitpod-eks-guide) repository on GitHub.
 The installation process takes around forty minutes.
 In the end, the following resources are created:

 - An Amazon EKS cluster running Kubernetes v1.20